SilvaAriel/SilvaAriel.github.io/_posts/2020-10-03-garbage-collector.markdown

 Newly created objects are added to the Eden Space, that’s why the Mark-and-sweep Algorithm is used in this scenario.

-Copying Algorithm wouldn’t be the best fit there because it divides the memory in two and the minor Garbage Collection Cycle would run often.
+Copying Algorithm wouldn’t be the best fit here because it divides the memory in two and the minor Garbage Collection Cycle would run often.
 Minor GC cycles are quicker than Major ones and run in Young Generations.
 Mark-and-compact wouldn’t be the best fit here either, because most objects are short-lived.
 The large number of dead objects would force the GC to change the reference of the memory’s addresses constantly.

 ### Survivor Space